TPopovich/LoL-a/hints/promo_for_course_on_windows/HOWTO_use_robocopy_MOT_to_local_cache_eventual_consistency_to_shared_drive_proposed.md

 We at Dec/Compaq/Hp kick off the robocopy on Friday morning and by Monday the code appears even if Microsoft is late getting the code built on Friday, etc...

+Robocopy retries failed transfers and will dutifully start when the share is available and we have the fresh copy to work the next work week!

 Robocopy has many other flags for a number of practical things that you deal with on windows.